Bitcoin Savings Account for Your Child

 The actual step-by-step for buying Bitcoin for your kid.
 Which exchange, how much, where to store it, and the tax stuff nobody warns you about.

 A side-by-side comparison of Bitcoin savings and 529 plans for your kid.
-Tax benefits, flexibility, risk, and why most families should probably use both.
+Tax benefits, flexibility, risk, and why a lot of families end up using both.

 How to Set Up a Bitcoin Wallet for Your Kid